LAStools/LAStools/bin/lasgrid_README.txt

 >> lasgrid -i ..\data\TO_core_last_zoom.las -gray -o toronto.png -utm 17T
 >> lasgrid -i ..\data\SerpentMound.las -false -o SerpentMound.png

-other commandline arguments are
+overview of all tool-specific switches:

--mem                   : amount of main memory to use in MB (500 - 2000) [default: 500]
--temp_files            : base file name for temp files (example: E:\tmp) -step 2                : raster with stepsize 2 [default: 1]
--fill 5                : fills voids in the grid with a square search radius of 5 -subcircle 0.2         : each point is "splatted" with a circle of extra 8 points at radius 0.2 -nbits 16              : use 16 bits to represent the elevation (mainly used with BIL format) -nrows 256             : raster at most 256 rows (starting from the lower left) -ncols 512             : raster at most 512 columns (starting from the lower left)
+-v                                   : more info reported in console -vv                                  : even more info reported in console -quiet                               : nothing reported in console -wait                                : wait for <ENTER> in the console at end of process -version                             : reports this tool's version number -fail                                : fail if license expired or invalid -gui                                 : start with files loaded into GUI -cores 4                             : process multiple inputs on 4 cores in parallel -mem                   : amount of main memory to use in MB (500 - 2000) [default: 1500] -temp_files            : base file name for temp files (example: E:\tmp) -step 2                : raster with stepsize 2 [default: 1] -fill 5                : fills voids in the grid with a square search radius of 5 -subcircle 0.2         : each point is "splatted" with a circle of extra 8 points at radius 0.2 -use_bb                : raster full extend of bounding box -use_tile_bb           : only raster extend of tile bounding box (for tiles generated with lastile) -use_orig_bb           : only raster extend of original bounding box (for tiles generated with '-buffered 30') -nbits 16              : use 16 bits to represent the elevation (mainly used with BIL format) -nrows 256             : raster at most 256 rows (starting from the lower left) -ncols 512             : raster at most 512 columns (starting from the lower left)